-If we think the respondent has agreed to a reasonable outcome but you have not accepted it, we can close your complaint on the grounds that the respondent has adequately dealt with the matter, even if you do not agree.
+If we think the respondent has proposed a reasonable outcome, but you have not accepted it, we may finalise your complaint on the grounds that the respondent has adequately dealt with the matter, even if you do not agree.

-If we do not think that the respondent has agreed to a reasonable outcome, the Australian Information Commissioner can make a formal decision about what the respondent needs to do.
+If we do not think that the matter has been resolved or has been adequately dealt with by the respondent, the Australian Information Commissioner or the Privacy Commissioner can make a formal decision about what the respondent needs to do.
 This is called a determination.

-You can choose to withdraw your complaint at any time.
+You can choose to withdraw your complaint at any time without any penalty.